Long-Term Debt and CARES Act Loans

-The Company has incurred approximately $2.5 million of debt issuance costs related to the Credit Agreement, which were capitalized and are recorded as a direct deduction to the long-term debt, net of current portion, on the condensed consolidated balance sheets.
-As of June 30, 2021, the Company was in compliance with the covenants required by the Credit Agreement.
+As of September 30, 2021, the Company had $1.2 million of debt issuance costs related to the amended Credit Agreement, which were capitalized and are recorded as a direct deduction to the long-term debt and $0.6 million in debt issuance costs recorded in Other Assets on the condensed consolidated balance sheets.
+As of September 30, 2021, the Company was in compliance with the financial covenants required by the Credit Agreement.

 Equipment Financing Agreements

 On June 5, 2015 and August 16, 2016, the Company entered into financing agreements with Sterling National Bank for $1.0 million and $0.7 million, respectively, to purchase equipment for the STKs in Orlando, Chicago, San Diego, and Denver.
 Each of these financing agreements has five-year terms and bear interest at a rate of 5% per annum, payable in equal monthly installments.
 The financing agreements were fully paid as of September 30, 2021.